pkarsy/rcCalibrator/README.md

 The crystal needs a lot of time to stabilize it's frequency.
 As you can see the incoming phone number is lost.
 Sometimes even the date and time.
 - This one seems a little strange, but is totally valid.
-The internal oscillator has a lot of [jitter](https://en.wikipedia.org/wiki/Jitter), wich usually isnot a ood thing, but can be used as an excellent source of randomness.
+The internal oscillator has a lot of [jitter](https://en.wikipedia.org/wiki/Jitter), not usually a good thing, but can be used as an excellent source of randomness.
 In conjunction with the Watchdog timer (which has its own RC oscillator), can be used to generate ***true*** random numbers much faster than the Crystal-Watchdog combination.